cjdbarlow/bedside-notebook/anaesthesia/thoracic/thoracic-principles.md

 				* Not always available, and not always performed
 				* As measured by **CPET**, or surrogate
 				* VO<sub>2</sub> max >15mL/kg/min
+				Can proceed to surgery.
 Most useful predictor of outcome.
 Indicated by:
 					* Stair climb ⩾2 flights
 					* 6 minute walk test ⩾610m
 					* Exercise SpO<sub>2</sub> <4%)
 				* VO<sub>2</sub> max
 					* ⩾10mL/kg/min
-					Proceed to surgery.
+					*May*, in certain circumstances, proceed to surgery.
 					* <10mL/kg/min
 					Discuss alternatives.